jzila/kb-login-ext/README.md

 ## Synopsis

-This chrome extension will support signing a server's blob as an alternate authentication method to individual server-based username/password login.
+This Chrome extension will support signing a server's blob as an alternate authentication method to individual server-based username/password login.

 You must have a Keybase.io account with a public key hosted in order to